jimratliff/GenoMac-shared/docs/States_migration_operations.md

 - Maintenance steps are self-migrating: Revise the code, the revised repo is pulled, and the next run replaces the former settings with the new settings.
   - these correspond to SESH states
-- Bootstrap-only settings are no self-migrating because by default they are not revisited.
-To revisit a not designed to be routinely revisited, we typically need to retract a PERM state that recorded that the operation had already been performed.
+- Bootstrap-only settings, on the other hand, are not self-migrating because by default they are not not designed to be routinely revisited.
+To revisit a bootstrap-only setting, we typically need to retract a PERM state that recorded that the operation had already been performed.
-- Thus, the migration mechanism is aimed at PERM states and their associated bootstrapping steps.
+- Thus, the migration mechanism is aimed at PERM states—and then usually at deleting them—and their associated bootstrapping steps.

 ## Some terminology: environment
 Let “environment” refer to a combination of (a) a particular startup volume (necessarily on a particular Mac)